roocey/EVsim/README.md

 TODO:

 1. Make it faster (set variables once, move away from lists and repetitive ifs)
-2. Detach "colors" and make a simple UI to set combination parameters
+2. Detach "colors" and make a simple UI to set combination parameters [detached colors]
-3. Allow for different combination paramters other than (len * (len-1))
+3. Allow for different combination paramters other than (len * (len-1)) [mostly done]
 4. Introduce meta level higher-order class to simulate simulations, test speed differences between different complexities, and so on.